On December 20th, 2017, Republican lawmakers and politicians gathered at the White House to celebrate the passage of the Tax Cuts and Jobs Act.

 During the celebration President Trump announced that, “We have provided, for the most part, estate taxes wiped.”

-Trump stated that the new tax plan would prevent business owner’s from selling their businesses at “bargain-basement numbers” to reduce the tax liability, and protect generational farmers and their family-owned farms.
+Trump also stated that the new tax plan would prevent business owner’s from selling their businesses at “bargain-basement numbers” to reduce tax liability, and protect generational farmers and their family-owned farms.

-To help explain changes to estate taxes and how they may or may not benefit you, we’ve explained the history of estate taxes in the United States and how they are currently assessed.
-We also further outlined the changes that are scheduled to occur to the estate tax laws over the next seven years.
+In this article we’ve explained the recent changes to estate tax law and how these changes may benefit you financially.
+We’ve also explained the history of estate taxes and further outlined some of the changes that are likely to impact estate tax laws over the next seven years.

 Quick Article Guide: